Abdevilji/weather-service-claude/README.md

 # Weather Service with Claude and Cursor
+#MCP servers building
 This project provides a weather service that can be accessed through Claude and Cursor's inbuilt chat.
 It uses the National Weather Service (NWS) API to provide real-time weather alerts and forecasts.

 ## Features